How I Learned to Love the Bootboys: Reception

 How I Learned to Love the Bootboys was met with generally favourable reviews from music critics.
-Kellman said the album's "cohesiveness [...] is no small feat, given the wide-ranging sounds and moods".
+Kellman said the album's "cohesiveness ... is no small feat, given the wide-ranging sounds and moods".
 He complimented Haines and Hofmann's "best production yet" as the guitars have "never sounded so fittingly sharp while avoiding abrasiveness".
 Tudor called it a "daring return to form" after the "intriguing diversion" of the Baader Meinhof project, adding that it was a "more successful and accessible collection of songs and stories than its recourse to glam-stylings might suggest".
 Select writer Gareth Grundy said Haines was "still the master of the pilthy dismissal", adding that "both conceptually and sonically" this is the album that Haines "has been building towards".
 Eamon Sweeney of Hot Press saw it as an "almost faultless collection of songs", to which The Irish Times writer Kevin Courtney echoed.
+Author Dave Thompson wrote in his book Alternative Rock (2000) that it was a "very English album, ... but a universal horror haunts its dusty corners."

-Some reviewers commented on the older sound and 1970s aspect of the album. musicOMH contributor Michael Hubbard highlighted a variety of influences that "work[ed] bloody brilliantly" meshed together.
-The staff at Entertainment.ie said Haines "dips into the darker recesses of the decade [1970s] and comes up with one of the albums of the year"; The Guardian critic Dave Simpson similarly wrote that the band returned to "poop the festivities of 1970s nostalgia [...]
+Some reviewers commented on the older sound and 1970s aspect of the album. musicOMH editor Michael Hubbard highlighted a variety of influences that "work[ed] bloody brilliantly" meshed together.
+The staff at Entertainment.ie said Haines "dips into the darker recesses of the decade [1970s] and comes up with one of the albums of the year"; The Guardian critic Dave Simpson similarly wrote that the band returned to "poop the festivities of 1970s nostalgia ...
 Coal-black humour is matched by marvellous tunes in Haines's 'anti-nostalgic, retarded glam rock'.
 You may wish to avoid him in the pub".
 In a review for The Times, journalist Nigel Williamson noted that Haines focused on the "banality of the Seventies", but felt that the tracks "lack[ed] wit and far from being subversive are simply arch".
-David Sinclair of The Times said that Haines "complains in a querulous half-croak, half falsetto voice that he hates nostalgia, and then indulges in a succession of musty tales from a troubled past [...]
+David Sinclair of The Times said that Haines "complains in a querulous half-croak, half falsetto voice that he hates nostalgia, and then indulges in a succession of musty tales from a troubled past ...
 He should get out more".

 NME ranked the album at number 45 on their list of the best albums of 1999, while Select placed it higher at 20.